 Clients going through family law cases often need somebody to talk about their situation.
 It can be hard when going through a divorce or family law matter.
 People feel as if their whole life has been turned upside down.
 Everything they care about can all of a sudden be put in the balance.

-In this regard, attorneys are counselor.
+In this regard, attorneys are counselors.
 Attorneys as well have to be empathetic to their clients.
-They need to try to put themselves in the shoes of their client to be an effective advocate for them.
+They need to try to put themselves in the shoes of their client to be effective advocates for them.
 They need to feel what the client feels.
 They need to try to see what the client sees.

 If you are going through a divorce and having a difficult time, Stange Law Firm, PC can help.
-We can also give referrals to individuals looking for counseling, therapy or mental health services during a family law matter.
-Contact us at 1-855-805-0595 or at Springfield, IL Divorce Lawyers.
+We can also give referrals to individuals looking for counseling, therapy, or mental health services during a family law matter.
+Contact us at 1-855-805-0595 or Springfield, IL Divorce Lawyers.